 MEDICINAL PROPERTIES OF WATERCRESS

 Although normally watercress is used more as a food than as medicine, it contains active ingredients that provide important outstanding medicinal properties.
 We will mention the main herbal values on this page.
-People who wish to consult their maintenance properties have to resort to "Food properties of the watercress" in in the listing above.
+People who wish to consult their maintenance properties have to resort to “Food properties of the watercress” in.

 Internal use preparations with watercress